allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/README.md

 <img width="468" alt="image" src="https://github.com/allegheny-college-cmpsc-100-fall-2023/sliding-wall-timed-assessment/assets/8368413/f8348aa3-ea0b-4ee8-ba42-aa41cea61353">

 Create a variable and store a color value (other than black or white) inside it.
 Use this variable AFTER the nested for-loop to color JUST ONE brick that you've selected from the list.
 You should choose a brick that is visible in the canvas.
-Save your work and coument it with comments.
+Save your work and document it with comments.

 If you achieve this objective, you will get a point for **variables** and **lists**.
 Your choice of color and brick can be different than those in the screenshot, as long as the colored brick is visible on the canvas.